gradle/gradle/design-docs/handling-encodings.md

 overridden to throw an ÌnsupportedOperationException`.
 War and Ear inherit from Jar, and will thus automatically benefit from this behavior.

-The Tar task should use UTF8 rather than ASCII to encode its metadata.
+The Tar task should use UTF8 rather than the default platform charset to encode its metadata, and the POSIX/PAX mode when creating entries.

 ZipFileTree should use an additional `metadataCharset` option, defaulting to UTF8.